Unix answers

 10. Remove test directory.

-11. Change directory to data and confirm that you succeded.
-Go back to the home directory or work directory afterwards.
+11. Change directory to data and confirm that you succeeded.
+Then go back.

 pwd